 What kind of texts do you edit?

-I have experience in editing textbooks, academic articles, theses, teaching materials, business reports, blog posts and both fiction and non-fiction manuscripts.
-If you’re not sure what kind of help you need, drop me an email and we can talk about it together.
+I have experience in editing student and teacher books, educational content for digital platforms, journals, academic articles, theses and non-fiction manuscripts.
+If you’re not sure what kind of help you need, send me an email and we can talk about it together.

 Which style guide do you use?